LOST OBJECTS (36)

 It looked like a cup of babies’ teeth.

-When I sifted the shards through my fingers, they felt good: tinkling against one another and the cup’s walls as they dropped, offering, when handled, full awareness of their sharpness and fragility at the same time.
+When I sifted the white shards through my fingers, they felt good: tinkling against one another and the cup’s walls as they dropped, offering, when handled, full awareness of their sharpness and fragility at the same time.
 Musical in motion, gleaming when silent, classical looking because of the whiteness against a blue ground, interactive, elegant: I had just made art.

 And the crawling-out-of-my-skin feeling was gone.

-I kept the piece on a bookshelf and played with the shards as sort of self-soothing, zen activity when my mind was restless.
+I kept the piece on a bookshelf and played with the shards as a sort of self-soothing, zen activity when my mind was restless.
 Visitors played with it too.

 A few years later, in the course of moving, I packed newspaper into the top of the cup and then wrapped the whole thing in more newspaper, taping it and entombing it all in a small carton of its own — before packing it in a larger box.

-I don’t remember ever seeing it again, after that.
+I don’t remember ever seeing it again after that.

 I learned so much from making this one thing.
 To this day, I’ve not made many things that I think were more elegant…